IsThereAnyDeal/API/blueprint.md

 Endpoint for publishing Specials.
 Only Specials that are pending and you are the author can be published.

 When successful, response will contain URL to published Special.

-**Important:**  misuse of this endpoint will lead to removal of provider from ITAD's Specials and restricting further API access

 ### Publish Special [GET]